Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Results

 \subsection{Mixed interaction modalities}

 Having established that the individual homotypic and heterotypic interactions respond oppositely to changes in salt concentration due to the respective lower and upper critical behavior of pNS and npNS+PLL solutions, we next investigated the phase behavior with both types of interactions present.
-To this end, we created macromolecularly charge-balanced pNS+PLL mixtures (\SI{10}{\micro M} pNS and \SI{19.2}{\micro M} PLL) at various salt concentrations.
-These mixtures exhibited both a low-salt gel phase and liquid-like phase coexistence at higher salt concentrations.
-Yet compared to npNS+PLL mixtures, the pNS+PLL gel/liquid transition occurs at a higher salt concentration.
-Moreover, liquid-like droplets persist to higher salt concentrations without evidence of an upper critical salt concentration (Fig.~\ref{fig:intro}F,G) and remain stable over several days, suggesting that the phase-separated solution is close to equilibrium (Fig.~\ref{fig:SI-Stability}).
-These droplets are composed of both pNS and PLL at \SI{1}{M} NaCl (Fig.~\ref{fig:intro}F), indicating that heterotypic electrostatic interactions contribute to the driving force for phase separation under conditions where electrostatic interactions alone do not lead to coacervation.
-These observations therefore provide evidence of cooperativity between the heterotypic and homotypic interactions.
-Specifically, they suggest that the combination of electrostatics and base pairing increases the net strength of the attractive interactions among the NS and PLL molecules.
-This cooperativity both increases the salt concentration required to avoid gelation and promotes coacervation in the presence of greater electrostatic screening than is possible in the npNS+PLL mixture.
+We created macromolecularly charge-balanced pNS+PLL mixtures (\SI{10}{\micro M} pNS and \SI{19.2}{\micro M} PLL) at various salt concentrations.
+These mixtures exhibited both a low-salt gel phase and liquid-like phase coexistence at higher salt concentrations (Fig. \ref{fig:intro}F,G).
+Yet compared to npNS+PLL mixtures, the pNS+PLL gel/liquid transition occurs at a higher salt concentration, indicating a broader regime of kinetically-trapped gel behavior and thus stronger net interactions among the components.
+Moreover, liquid-like droplets persist to \SI{1}{M} NaCl (Fig.~\ref{fig:intro}F) and remain stable over several days (Fig.~\ref{fig:SI-Stability}), indicating that they have reached a local equilibrium.
+These droplets are composed of both pNS and PLL, indicating that heterotypic electrostatic interactions contribute to the stabilization of the dense phase under conditions where electrostatic interactions alone do not lead to coacervation.
+These observations provide evidence of cooperativity between the heterotypic and homotypic interactions, suggesting that the combination of electrostatics and base pairing increases the net strength of the attractive interactions among the NS and PLL molecules.